links → HOME, chapter 2, chapter 3, chapter 4, chapter 5 and 6, chapter 7, chapter 8

 It was one of those unusual coincidences in history.
 Not only was the preserved line almost identical to his course line, but it also ran directly towards the Small’s Rocks lighthouse.
 This is an important navigation mark off the west coast of Wales.
 Captain Sumner decided to maintain the course along the discovered line, where sooner or later the Small’s Rocks lighthouse would be sighted.
 Sometime later, despite the heavy weather, the lighthouse was discovered and the voyage could then be continued safely along the west coast of England.

 This was new.
 Figure 1.8 shows the event schematically.
-After just one observation of a celestial body, in this case the sun, two latitudes \varphi1 and \varphi2 are chosen, for which the longitudes λ1 and λ2 are then calculated for the same observation, i.e. with the same values of δ and h.
+After just one observation of a celestial body, in this case the sun, two latitudes 1 and 2 are chosen, for which the longitudes λ1 and λ2 are then calculated for the same observation, i.e. with the same values of δ and h.
 The calculations are identical to the determination of the chronometer length described in 1.4.
 Deviating from this, not the DR latitude is used, but two latitudes.
 One of them should lie a little to the north and the other a little to the south of the DR latitude.

 The intersections of these latitudes with the calculated longitudes provide two points on a map and when these are joined together you get a line on which the ship must be somewhere, a LOP (line of position) which is marked as such in the picture.